MadBender/spt-profile-converter/readme.md

-A script to convert SPT 3.8 profiles to SPT 3.9.
+A script to convert SPT 3.8 profiles to be compatible with SPT 3.9.

 The implementation is just enough to convert my own profiles.
 There may be more problems, especially if you use custom content such as items, traders or quests.